CodyMathis123/CM-Ramblings/MEMCM_PolicyPriority/README.md

 Set-CMClientSettingPriority -Name ClientSettings1 -Priority 1
 ```

+Whether the priority needs to increase, or decrease is handled automatically.
+You simply provide the desired priority and the let the function do the rest!

 They could be improved by adding pipeline support from the builtin Get-CM* cmdlets for the respective types.... feel free to add a pull request :)